 It is advised that mothers avoid alcohol in the first month after delivery until breastfeeding is going well and there is some sort of pattern to their baby's feeding.
 It is generally risky to take any drug while breastfeeding without medical advice.

-Find out more information about alcohol and
+Find out more about alcohol and breastfeeding by visiting the Australian Breastfeeding Association website.

 According to the 2016 Alcohol Policy by the Royal Australasian College of Physicians and the Royal Australian and New Zealand College of Psychiatrists, drinking during pregnancy can result in congenital abnormalities and disability.